Getting my scuba certification in Florida…

 Before we dive into any stories or reviews, I thought you should know… As of this posting, the following blog posts are not sponsored.
 Any products or services reviewed were paid for out of my own pocket unless otherwise noted.

 Dive Shop #1: The Shop that shall not be named.

 It started with a trip to the shop which was a clean facility with a love of dive equipment.
-The sales people were great helping my sister and I try on different snorkel masks.
+The salespeople were great at helping my sister and me try on different snorkel masks.